 ABP's ports, together with other transport-related businesses that constitute the ABP group, form a UK-wide network capable of handling a vast array of cargo, from containers from the Far East to forest products from the Baltic.
 Commodities handled include animal feed, oil, coal, fresh produce, cars, and steel.
 The group's other activities include rail terminal operations (Hams Hall), dredging (UK Dredging), and marine consultancy (ABPmer).

-We're a highly successful business with an annual turnover of over £300 million - a figure that's set to grow year on year.
+We're a highly successful business with an annual turnover of over £470 million - a figure that's set to grow year on year.
 So, if you're looking for an environment where your career potential - including your ability to plan ahead, make decisions, solve problems, and communicate effectively - will be developed to the full, this is it.
 After all, there's no shortage of challenges.

-Deadline: 8 January 2013
+Deadline: 12 January 2015

-You’ll be given five weeks' induction into the sharp-end of port operations before going on two six-month placements in two of our three major port areas: South Wales, Humber, and Southampton.
+You’ll be given five weeks induction into the sharp-end of port operations before going on to two six-month placements in two of our three major port areas: South Wales, Humber, and Southampton.
 You’ll gain real understanding of how ABP manages its services and the facilities available to clients as you spend time in all of our main business departments.
 During the programme you will have contact with a graduate programme manager whose responsibility is to make sure the programme is running smoothly, as well as a mentor who will keep an eye on how you are doing.

 So what do you need?

 You’ll need - or expect to receive - a 2:1 degree.
 Equally important is an enthusiasm for our business and a determination to carve out a place for yourself in a demanding environment.
 It is also a requirement for candidates to have the existing right to live and work in the UK.

 For more information about the details of the training scheme, please click here.

 To apply for ABP's graduate management training scheme, please click here.